Wave Bye-Bye to Damaged Hair

 You can either wash out the treatment after 30 minutes or leave it on overnight and shampoo in the morning.

 Remember to wash out oils completely.
 When you leave them in too long, they weigh down hair, leaving it limp and oily.

 - If you apply some essential oils directly to your scalp, they may cause irritation.
 Diluting them is the answer.
 Read label instructions for how to dilute oils, and never use them in higher-than-recommended amounts.

-- If you're allergic to plants such as ragweed, test the oil on a small area of your skin or hair to see if you have a reaction.
+- If you're allergic to plants such as ragweed, test the oil on a small area of your skin or scalp to see if you have a reaction.